zeh/usfxr/README.md

 * Audio is generated in real time; there's no storage of audio files as assets necessary, making compiled project sizes smaller
 * Easily play variations of every sound you play; adds more flavor to the gameplay experience

+And while the library was meant to be used in real time, without static assets, the editor can also generate static WAV files that can be used in your games.
+That way, nothing is synthesized in real time, but one still has the advantage of using an interface to generate original audio effects.

 I make no claims in regards to the source code or interface, since it was simply adapted from Thomas Vian's own code and (elegant) as3sfxr interface, as well as Stephen Lavelle's BFXR additional features.
 As such, usfxr contains the same features offered by these two ports, such as caching of generated audio and ability to play sounds with variations.
 But because the code is adapted to work on a different platform (Unity), it has advantages of its own: